raspberrypilearning/images-permissions-to-use/en/step_1.md

 If you are using Google, follow the instructions below to find an image you can use in your digital making:

 1) Go to Google Images, and type in what you are searching for.
-Here, I searched for cat fails:
+Here, we searched for cat fails:

 ![Cat Fail Search](images/catfailsearch.png)